 Connecting Europe for a better future - Vodafone's Policy Priorities

 Vodafone believes in the promise of Europe.
 Despite the significant and important progress driven by the Digital Single Market, we believe that Europe needs a step change: one that turbo-charges investment and lays the foundations for top-class European digital infrastructure through the creation of better conditions for digital solutions made in Europe and which builds trust in the digital society, empowering European citizens.
-The EU’s next strategic agenda spanning 2019-2024 will be pivotal.
-Vodafone’s Whitepaper, Connecting Europe for a Better Future looks at policies which could address the significant challenges that Europe faces today and which will ensure that Europe is in a position to be a global leader in the next phase of the digital revolution.
+The EU’s strategic agenda spanning 2019-2024 will be pivotal.
+This white paper examines policies that could address the significant challenges that Europe faces today and which will ensure that Europe is in a position to be a global leader in the next phase of the digital revolution.

 A new IoT regulatory framework for Europe

-The value IoT could bring to Europe is well recognised and if the regulatory landscape is right.
-Realising these benefits could transform Europe’s standing in terms of global competitiveness and 5G connectivity.
-IoT cuts across a wide variety of market sectors, emphasising the need for a cross-sectoral policy approach.
-Taking input from a number of different industries, Vodafone has prepared this white paper, which proposes a new regulatory framework for IoT in the EU.
+The value IoT could bring to Europe is well recognised.
+If the regulatory landscape is right, these benefits could transform Europe’s standing in terms of global competitiveness and 5G connectivity.
+In order to unlock these advantages, a new cross-sectoral regulatory framework is needed.